Money in a Nutshell - A 5 part crash course

 How we lost sound money

 August 15, 1971.
-You've probably never heard this date, yet it changed your financial future more than any other day in modern history.
-That Sunday evening, Nixon ended a monetary system that had lasted for centuries—and we're still living with the consequences.
+You've never heard this date, yet it changed your financial future more than any other day in modern history.
+That Sunday evening, a temporary decision was made that's still stealing your purchasing power 53 years later.
+Most people have no idea what happened or why their money works so differently than their grandparents

 What makes good money?